vliashenko/ReactJS-PetProjects/ScandiWeb-Test/README.md

 2.Data fetched using @apollo/client from GQuery DB.<br>
 3.All components are CLASS COMPONENTS.<br>
 4.Each item can be opened in ProductPage.<br>
-5.Each attribute is shown in PP and can be chosen.<br>
+5.Each attribute is shown in PP and can be chosen, photo can be changed.<br>
 6.React-Router-Dom added.<br>
 7.Prices can be changed in to two more currencies.<br>
 8.Products can be added to a cart on Product List Page.<br>